Support our Work

 Cross-Cutting Initiatives and Special Projects

-SGD prepares students for a rapidly changing world in which technology, economic and political institutions and activism, and social relations are creating new opportunities and risks.
+SGDE prepares students for a rapidly changing world in which technology, economic and political institutions and activism, and social relations are creating new opportunities and risks.
 Our research offers insights into the future of land use, cities, economies, and food systems, and the roles of politics, government, business, and civil society in decisions that determine these futures.
 These insights provide a basis for informed citizens and successful entrepreneurs, resource managers, planners, and other decision makers.

 Environment and Social Justice

-SGD has a central interest and expertise in addressing the challenges of environmental and social justice in our community, country, and the world.
+SGDE has a central interest and expertise in addressing the challenges of environmental and social justice in our community, country, and the world.
 A geographic perspective focuses on understanding spatial patterns of social, economic and environmental inequality and on the connections, policies, institutions and behaviors that reinforce or reduce them.
 Our particular skills and teaching expertise include the use of geographic information science and mapping; the integration of insights from social science, physical science, and the humanities; the use of multiple methods of research ranging from interviews to statistical analysis, computer models and satellite imagery; attention to differences within society including the experiences of women and diverse populations; and an ability to connect global processes and their local manifestations across a changing world.